Benjamin Franklin Drawing Electricity from the Sky

 Benjamin Franklin Drawing Electricity from the Sky is a c.
 1805 painting by Benjamin West in the Philadelphia Museum of Art.
-It depicts American Founding Father Benjamin Franklin conducting his kite experiment in 1752 to ascertain the electrical nature of lighting.
+It depicts American Founding Father Benjamin Franklin conducting his kite experiment in 1752 to ascertain the electrical nature of lightning.
 West composed his 13.25 × 10 in work using oil on a slate.
 The painting blends elements of both Neoclassicism and Romanticism.
 Franklin knew West, which influenced the creation of this painting.